TaylorResearchLab/Petagraph/README.md

 Petagraph is built on top of the Unified Medical Language System ([UMLS](https://www.nlm.nih.gov/research/umls/index.html)) and the Unified Biomedical Knowledge Graph ([UBKG](https://github.com/x-atlas-consortia/ubkg-etl)) so (after getting a UMLS License) the first step is to generate the UMLS and UBKG CSVs:

-#### 1. Obtain a UMLS License if you don't already have one, instructions can be found [here](https://www.nlm.nih.gov/databases/umls.html)
+#### 1. Obtain a UMLS License if you don't already have one, instructions can be found [here](https://www.nlm.nih.gov/databases/umls.html).

-#### 2. Generate the UMLS CSVs
+#### 2. Generate the UMLS CSVs (the source framework).
 This step consists of downloading the UMLS Metathesaurus and Semantic Network using MetamorphoSys and then moving the data into a database.
 Then, run a series of SQL queries against the database to extract the nodes and edges needed to build the UMLS CSVs.

 Please follow the instructions at the following 2 links:
 2a) [Download UMLS Data and move it to a database](https://github.com/x-atlas-consortia/ubkg-etl/blob/main/source_framework/UMLS%20Extraction%20Process.md)
 2b) [Extract data and build UMLS CSVs](https://github.com/x-atlas-consortia/ubkg-etl/blob/main/source_framework/CSV-Extracts.md)

-Instructions to generate UMLS CSVs: [Build-UMLS](https://github.com/x-atlas-consortia/ubkg-etl/tree/main/source_framework)
+General Overview of how to generate UMLS CSVs: [Build-UMLS](https://github.com/x-atlas-consortia/ubkg-etl/tree/main/source_framework).

-#### 3. Generate the UBKG CSVs
+#### 3. Generate the UBKG CSVs (the generation framework).
-This step consists of
+This step consists of running the ingestion pipeline iteratively for a predefined list of ontologies.
+The main script, [build_csv.py](https://github.com/x-atlas-consortia/ubkg-etl/blob/main/generation_framework/build_csv.py) calls the ingestion script, [OWLNETS-UMLS-GRAPH-12.py](https://github.com/x-atlas-consortia/ubkg-etl/blob/main/generation_framework/owlnets_umls_graph/OWLNETS-UMLS-GRAPH-12.py), which processes and integrates ontologies on top of the UMLS CSVs.
+The list of predefined ontologies that will be ingested can be found in this [file](https://github.com/x-atlas-consortia/ubkg-etl/blob/main/generation_framework/ontologies.json).

-Instructions to generate UBKG CSVs: [Build-UBKG](https://github.com/x-atlas-consortia/ubkg-etl/tree/main/generation_framework)
+General Overview of how to generate UBKG CSVs: [Build-UBKG](https://github.com/x-atlas-consortia/ubkg-etl/tree/main/generation_framework).